Share this Ministry

 In Pensacola, you will work with Habitat for Humanity to build a house for a family in need.
 You start from the slab, build the frame, put up the roof, shingle the roof and assist in various construction activities.
 Each day begins with the Holy Sacrifice of the Mass, and there will be opportunities to enjoy the beauty of the surrounding area.
 You will stay in a nice beach house with other Purdue volunteers, taking turns cooking meals for the group.

-Clearwater Creek, Oklahoma
+Clear Creek, Oklahoma

 This trip will provide an opportunity to experience the contemplative life of the Benedictine rule.
 The Benedictine monks and sisters live a balanced life of contemplation with manual labor and personal prayer and study with the chanting of the Divine Office.
 But don’t be fooled!
 There will be physical demands: shortened hours of sleep, physical labor (construction and landscaping), and praying the Divine Office.
 Nevertheless, “it is an incomparable joy to know that you mean something to someone.
 To know that you are loved by God, well, this changes your life completely.
 Then you have only one desire: to give yourself to Him.”

-This new trip will offer an opportunity to “get your hands dirty” working with Habitat for Humanity (or a like organization) each day.
+This trip will offer an opportunity to “get your hands dirty” working with Habitat for Humanity (or a like organization) each day.
 After a quick lunch you will go to a city school and spend time developing relationships.
 Most nights you can anticipate a dinner with a community leader, and typically, you will take some time to reflect on the experiences of the day before moving onto the next.
 You will stay at the newly renovated Saint Michael’s rectory where you will sleep, eat and reflect while in Flint.
 We have been told – this is the only spring break trip where you will gain weight :).

 International Mission Trips